aschiavoni/mamajamas-design/README.md

 - Added standard-resolution versions of some graphics that were previously only high-res
 - Restored sample thumbnail images for "thumbnails.html" example file
 - Added footer links

+June 12
+- Added new About Mamajamas page: about.html and supporting images.